micahvista/VACmap/README.md

     -ref The path of reference sequence.
     -read The path of long reads.
     -t The number of threads to use.
+(Note: In asm mode, using fewer threads results in lower memory usage.)
     -workdir For asm mode, store temporary data.
 If the folder not existexist, VACmap will create it automatically.

 Parameter